Report on the Consolidated Financial Statements

 Risk for the Consolidated Financial Statements

 The impairment test of goodwill is complex and based on discretionary factors.
-Those factors include in particular the expected future cash flows of the individual countries (taking into account the development of future premiums, budgeted combined ratios and financial income), which are primarily based on past experience as well as on the management’s assessment of the expected market environment and the effects of the Covid 19 pandemic on the future business development.
+Those factors include in particular the expected future cash flows of the individual countries (taking into account the development of future premiums, budgeted combined ratios and financial income), which are primarily based on past experience as well as on the management’s assessment of the expected market environment on the future business development.
 Other factors are the assumed long-term growth rate as well as the underlying region-specific costs of capital.

 We have carried out the following main audit procedures in connection with the recoverability of goodwill: